 Hiking trails: Discover the beauty of old growth forests of the Siskiyou Mountains in and around the preserve’s 4,070 acres.
 You can choose from the Big Tree (which leads to the thickest Doug fir tree in Oregon at 13 feet), Cliff Nature, Mt.
 Elijah, Old Growth and Cave Creek trails.
 You’ll walk through groves of Port Orford cedar and some of the largest Douglas fir trees in the state.

-Explore the Chateau: Take a guided tour (or spend the night) at The Chateau at the Oregon Caves, a National Historic Landmark.
+Explore the Chateau: Take a guided tour (or spend the night) at The Chateau at the Oregon Caves, (The Chateau is closed until further notice for repair and rehabilitation construction) a National Historic Landmark.
 The rustic 1934 lodge was designed by self-taught architect Gust Liam and constructed out of local materials, including cedar bark, which covers the exterior.

 Know Before You Go: Cave tours run mid-spring to late-fall, Thursdays through Mondays, however, Oregon Caves National Monument trails are open year-round to visitors.
 (Occasionally in winter, snow can temporarily close park roads.)
 Tickets to the cave tours are sold on a first come, first serve basis at the Illinois Valley Visitor Center, 201 Caves Highway, Cave Junction, Oregon.
 Tickets are not available at the park.

 Self-guided cave tours are not allowed.
 For maps, directions and information about fees and reservations, check the preserve’s website.